New York State Route 27: Proposed interchanges and crossings

 Sinn Street was acquired by NYSDOT east of NY 112 in the early-1960s, and was gradually abandoned.
 Today, exit 53 is a diamond interchange, and Sinn Street, Austin Street, and Franklin Street are now dead-end streets.
 Originally there were proposals to connect Washington Avenue and Phyllis Drive via ramps to side streets such as Franklin Street along the eastbound lane, and to an extension of Sinn Street along the westbound lane.

-Phyllis Drive was once part of NY 27 until Sunrise Highway was extended to Eastport in 1957.
-Today, both roads are only accessible via the service roads.
-Some residents are waiting for a potential pedestrian bridge connecting the two ends of Washington Avenue.
+Some residents are asking for a potential pedestrian bridge connecting the two ends of Washington Avenue.

 West of the Carmans River near Southaven County Park in South Haven, there was a plan to combine the eastbound service road with Montauk Highway, similar to the Oakdale Merge.

 NY 27A

-NY 27A (17.31 mi) is an alternate route of NY 27 across southern Long Island from Massapequa Park to Oakdale, accessing Babylon and Islip.
+NY 27A (17.31 mi) is an alternate route of NY 27 across southern Long Island from Massapequa Park to Great River, accessing Babylon and Islip.
 It was designated NY 27A c.
 1931.